 - Be involved with residency education and accreditation at a national level

-- Hold an important resident leadership position
+- Hold an important leadership position as a resident

 - Have mentoring opportunities with national leaders in family medicine residency education

-- Because of the significant amount of time that is involved, the RC requests a letter from the resident member’s program director indicating that the program director’s endorsement for the resident to serve in this position.
+- Because of the significant amount of time that is involved, the RC requests a letter from the resident member’s program director indicating the program director’s endorsement for the resident to serve in this position.
 The program director is asked to prepare a letter and submit to the AAFP Division of Medical Education in which the following are agreed to:

 - It will be acceptable for the resident member to be absent from his/her residency program for all scheduled RC meetings (three per year).

 - The resident member will be given extra time in which to accomplish the program reviews prior to each RC meeting.

 - Participation on the RC is considered to be a voluntary contribution to the profession, and the resident should not be penalized by excessive duty hours to make up for the absences.

 - Some secretarial help should be made available to the resident member, if needed, for the completion of the work that is required.

 Restrictions: Resident members may not serve on two Review Committees simultaneously, and must not be from the same georgaphical area or institution as another current member of the RC-FM.
 For this term, individuals from the following institutions and areas will not be considered by the ACGME:

 - University of Florida, Gainesville, FL